erjiang/mine-on-demand/README.md

    permissions to launch an EC2 instance and build an AMI.
 1. Go into the `ami/` directory.
 1. Run `packer build minecraft.json`.
-1. Remember the AMI ID ("ami-XXXXXXXX") that packer gives you at the end.
+1. Put the AMI ID ("ami-XXXXXXXX") that packer gives you at the end into `serverless.yml`.

 This will create an AMI in us-west-1 that contains a minecraft server.